 Invest in tools that measure the right data

 Investing in the wrong analytics tool leads to measuring the wrong data points,

-and bad data ultimately leads to bad business decisions For example, a digital analytics tool using last-touch attribution method for assigning purchase to a channel (say, mobile) often neglects the effects of user interactions in other channels prior to the last channel visited (for example, an email click, website visit, affiliate coupon site, google search, etc ) A marketer looking at this last touch data may decide to increase marketing spend only in this channel, while allocating less towards the channels visited prior to the purchase where the user may have actually been influenced to purchase.
+and bad data ultimately leads to bad business decisions For example, a digital analytics tool using the last-touch attribution method for assigning purchase to a channel (say, mobile) often neglects the effects of user interactions in other channels prior to the last channel visited (for example, an email click, website visit, affiliate coupon site, google search, etc ) A marketer looking at this last touch data may decide to increase marketing spend only in this channel while allocating less towards the channels visited prior to the purchase where the user may have actually been influenced to purchase.